VB6Hobbyst7/FF4-Randomizer/readme.txt

     by your job, so if you randomize jobs, the genders will change accordingly.

     g - Ignore gender when randomizing names.

+    x - Include extras (named characters other than the playable ones).

 r - Rename everything.
     This changes all the "Dummy" and "D" in the text to more useful labels.